felleg/felleg.gitlab.io-backup/content/posts/20201030-password-managers.md

 were you careless enough to leave your computer unlocked without being around it, it also means you did it around people you shouldn't trust.

+This nightmare scenario should rarely happen.
 If your password manager is locked, there is no way a hacker could get in without your master password or recovery code (which you wouldn't leave around for people to see, more on that later).

-to be continued.. end it by saying that 2fa aims to cover that, and also basic common sense.
+And the coup de grace would be to implement Two-Factor Authentication in your password manager (and other accounts).

+## Summary: Risks of getting hacked

+To summarize, security is a messy subject with many ramifications.
+What you should understand is that, unless you are careless and don't do basic common sense steps towards securizing your password manager, **using a password manager properly will increase your security.**

 # My favorite password manager: Bitwarden